 The Noguchi-Matsuo Laboratory, which was established in 2020, aims to “revolutionize energy production and energy saving” by developing new materials and devices.
-We are working to provide new functions in ceramic, single-crystal, and film forms of dielectric and ferroelectric oxides, and are conducting research for next-generation electronic devices and energy conversion devices.
+We are working to provide new functions in ceramic, single-crystal, and film forms of wide-bandgap semiconductors and ferroelectric oxides, and are conducting research for next-generation electronic devices and energy conversion devices.

 We manipulate the arrangement and combination of atoms in order to unveil the functions of electrons.
 By depositing atoms one by one using the state-of-the-art thin- film deposition technology, we create an artificial lattice that does not exist in nature.
 We are also conducting research to deliver new functions arising from defects by controlling a small amount of impurities and/or compositions in the crystal.